MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-02.md

 ### Development Experience on Sui

-* If you have open source Move code published on Sui mainnet or testnet, and want to see your verified source in explorers, drop a PR here [https://t.co/Cvn2LU12Cz](https://t.co/Cvn2LU12Cz)
+* If you have open source Move code published on Sui mainnet or testnet, and want to see your verified source in the [Sui Explorer](https://suiexplorer.com), drop a PR here [https://t.co/Cvn2LU12Cz](https://t.co/Cvn2LU12Cz)

-* pysui Release 0.50.0 with GraphQL support.
-Check it out [here](https://pysui.readthedocs.io/en/latest/graphql.html).
+* `pysui` has now GraphQL support.
+Check it out [here](https://pysui.readthedocs.io/en/latest/graphql.html)

 ### Tools
+* Sui CLI offers new functionality to help replaying a transaction or a checkpoint.
+Check out `sui client replay-transaction`, `sui client replay-batch`, `sui client replay-checkpoint`.

 ### Improvement Proposals (SIPs) - All Open SIPs